 The Bowlus Center is a Testamentary Charitable Trust for the benefit of the students of USD 257 and the citizens of the area.
 A unique feature of Mr. Bowlus' will provides that the members of the USD Board of Education are designated as the Bowlus Board of Trustees, thus giving them the responsibility for maintaining and operating the Center for all the beneficiaries of the trust.

-The Bowlus houses classrooms for music, drama and art where USD teachers provide daily instruction to several hundred high school students.
-In addition to the 700+ seat auditorium the building also boasts the 120 seat Creitz Recital Hall, the Mary L. Martin Gallery, several practice rooms, dressing rooms and faculty and staff offices.
+The Bowlus housed classrooms for music, drama and art where USD teachers provide daily instruction to several hundred high school students.
+In addition to the 700+ seat auditorium the building also boasts the 120 seat Creitz Recital Hall, the Mary L. Martin Gallery, several practice rooms, dressing rooms and staff offices.

 During the years since 1964, thousands of people have performed at the Bowlus Center.
 Entertainers of all kinds, from the world famous to the kids next door, have presented their talents for area audiences.
 Among the artists who have performed on the Center's stage are such luminaries as Count Basie, Robert Merrill, Henry Mancini, Hal Holbrook, Minnie Pearl, Marcel Marceau, Lionel Hampton, Steve Allen, and a host of others.